Philodendron brandtianum

 Philodendron brandtianum is a species of plant in the genus Philodendron.
-A climbing epiphyte that closely hugs its host tree, it is native to southern Colombia, northern Brazi, and Bolivia in seasonally dry areas.
+A climbing epiphyte that closely hugs its host tree, it is native to southern Colombia, northern Brazil, and Bolivia in seasonally dry areas.
 It is also grown in temperate regions as a house plant, where it is best known for the heavy silver variegation on its juvenile leaves.
 It is sometimes confused for Philodendron hederaceum and Philodendron variifolium.